-- Fleet Lane Apartments is located in South Brisbane, a 10 minute walk to the South Bank Parklands, a 5 minutes walk to South Brisbane Train Station and close to cafes and shops.
-It is also only a 12 minute walk to Queen Street Mall
+- Fleet Lane Apartments is located in South Brisbane, a 10 minute walk to the South Bank Parklands, a 5 minute walk to South Brisbane Train Station and close to cafes and shops.
+It is also only a 12 minute walk to Queen Street Mall.

 Hotels Brisbane CBD

 There are several great Brisbane hotels located both within the Brisbane CBD and South Bank areas.
 See below for details of some of the best hotels in Brisbane City for families.

 Novotel Brisbane City

 The Novotel Hotel Brisbane is located on the outskirts of the Brisbane CBD, not too far from the trendy Fortitude Valley.
 Whilst it may not be the best location for those that want to walk everywhere, we still found it pretty easy to get around given the free bus and ferry transportation.
 Here is a quick guide of what’s close by and long it will take you to get there:

 - South Bank: 10-minute walk to the Eagle Street ferry stop where you can take the free city ferry to South Bank

 - Museum of Brisbane: 10-minute walk